 What does this mean for you?

 If you’re applying to the UC system, you do not need to take the SAT or ACT, and, if you do take it, it will not be considered in admissions or scholarship decisions by the school.
+Read the UC admissions requirements and get our tips on how to make your UC application stand out by clicking here.

 What will the schools look at instead?